GuidanceMantras/GuidanceMantras/README.md

 - Learn/teach your kids the Hindu Mantras, for an example like this one https://open.spotify.com/playlist/4DrHUz8VRzlKlLG5qut0Cz?si=e3b6e904dd6a4e9d
 - Allow/Teach kids to think about their actions/thoughts everyday for one hour
 - Kids should sleep enough for at-least 8-9 hours per day on weekdays, on weekends/holidays in the afternoon as well.
+- Teach kids not to follow any actors and actress, you have no benefits from them

 ### Patience
 - Please teach your kids to have a patience in their life through yoga, meditation, sports
 - Patience helps kids/anyone to think logically during difficults times and help to take proper decisions